-The EOI process attracted significant interest from local, interstate and international developers and Council has been very pleased with the submissions received in response to the guiding principles.
-Council has decided to invite a short list of proponents from the EOI to submit their detailed proposals for developing the site.
-The selected proponents will be asked to submit detailed financial, commercial and development information as part of Stage 2.
+The EOI process attracted significant interest from local, interstate and international developers and Council was very pleased with the submissions received in response to the guiding principles.
+Council then decided to invite a short list of proponents from the EOI to submit their detailed proposals for developing the site.
+As part of Stage 2 of this process, selected proponents were asked to submit detailed financial, commercial and development information.

 On 19 November 2019, the City of Adelaide selected a preferred proponent with whom to progress negotiations with on the redevelopment of the site.